robson-koji/elasticsandra/README.md

 ##Known bugs
-The first time the daemon runs, if data exists in databases it assumes that data databases data are in sync.
+- The first time the daemon runs, if data exists in databases it assumes that data databases data are in sync.
 If this is not true, on the first round old data can be replicated instead of new data from one database to another.
+- Content of list type are all translated to type text in Cassandra.
+- Timestamp data comming as unicode on the Python/Elasticsearch driver, instead of timestamp type.
+Maybe a driver bug!?
+- **There is a maing BUG which annoyed me during development.
+I could not investigate in depth but I think that it relates to this one: https://datastax-oss.atlassian.net/browse/PYTHON-124**

+##Enhancements
+- Make direct access to data on Cassandra and Elasticsearch, instead of schema navigation.
+- Perform bulk insertion instead of atomic transactions.
+- Are there lazy load transactions on Cassandra and/or Elasticsearch?
+- Create a configuration file to Elasticsandra read properties like ports, urls, users, passwords etc.
+- Check all data types conversions.

+##Development environment
+Elasticsandra relies on Elasticsearch and Cassandra driver for Python, besides Elasticsearch and Cassandra their own, of course.

+###Drivers:
+- cassandra-driver==2.1.4
+- elasticsearch==1.4.0

+###Programs:
+cassandra-2.0.11
+elasticsearch-1.3.1
+lucene4.9
+- elasticsandra==0.1

+###Others:
+- python-daemon==1.6.1
+- time-uuid==0.1.1
+- Ubuntu 64
+- Linux 3.13.0-45